swillNMSU/Academic-Planning-Assistant/README.md

 ### Step 1: Major Recommendations

-- Users input their interests (e.g., "I enjoy video game development").
+- Users input their interests (e.g., "I enjoy video game development, what major should I pursue?").
 - The AI model analyzes the input and suggests majors that align with those interests.
 - The recommendations are displayed as interactive cards, where users can click to learn more about each major.

 ### Step 2: Course Listings

 - Once a major is selected, the user is shown the relevant courses for that major, organized by semester.
-- Each semester's courses are displayed in an accordion-style list, allowing the user to expand and collapse sections.
+- Each semester's courses are displayed.
+(Future: Will be in an accordion-style list, allowing the user to expand and collapse sections.)

 ### Step 3: Flowchart Display

 - A dynamic flowchart is generated, showing the sequence of courses and their prerequisites.
-- The flowchart is interactive: users can drag elements, and hovering over a course provides more information about it.
+- The flowchart is interactive: users can drag elements.
+(Future: hovering over a course provides more information about it.)

-### Step 4: Save and Compare
+### Step 4: Save and Compare (Future)

 - Users can save multiple majors and compare their courses, duration, and core requirements.
 - A downloadable PDF summary is available, as well as the option to email the summary to themselves.